christineymshen/christineymshen.github.io/_pages/about.md

 I enjoy studying statistical theory and hope to be able to develop theories and methodologies.
 I find myself drawn to further studies of mathematics.
 I like coding, especially algorithmic optimization -- I'm obsessed with (even just temporarily) reducing entropy in my life in every possible way.
 Generally I'm curious to learn about different perspectives to look at the world.

 Currently I'm enjoying my cannot-go-back-home-yet-still-hope-it-never-ends summer days.
-And I'm slowly brownion-motioning in things I'm interested in.
+And I'm slowly brownion-motioning in things I find interesting.

 Outside of Statistics, a few things I've been enjoying doing regularly are: yoga, tennis, and meditation.